Ketimine Mannich reaction: Acyclic ketimines with electron-withdrawing groups and/or alkynes

 Esters, perfluorinated alkyl, or alkyne groups are good electrophiles, that can be used to form ketimine enolate with different nucleophiles.
 However, subtle differences in ketimine structures can significantly affect stereoselectivities and yields.
 Nevertheless, many medicinally and synthetically significant chiral structure can be created by creative design on modified ketimines.

 In 2016, a novel direct asymmetric Mannich reaction of ketiminoesters with thionolactones were proposed by Terada et al. by using bis(guanidino)iminophosphorane as a chiral organosuperbase catalyst. (scheme 21) Comparing to thionolactones as an appropriate nucleophile, lactone is not acidic enough to be enolized by base catalyst, which makes lactone unable to act as a nucleophile.
 For electrophiles, having proper substituents on benzoyl protecting group can improve yields and diastereoselectivity.
-For instance, comparing to trifluromethyl group on ketiminoester, methoxy substituents gives much lower yield and selectivity.
+For instance, comparing to trifluoromethyl group on ketiminoester, methoxy substituents gives much lower yield and selectivity.

 In 2016, direct asymmetric catalytic Mannich reaction of an alpha, beta-unsaturated gamma-butyrolactam with ketiminoesters was proposed by Kumagai el al. using soft Lewis acid/hard Brønsted base cooperative catalysis. (scheme 22) As a result, alpha-addition products were synthesized from alpha,beta-unsaturated gamma-butyrolactams onto ketimines through asymmetric catalysis, which is a novel catalytic asymmetric reaction.
 The corresponding phosphinoyl protected ketiminoester did not react without the cooperative catalysis by the soft Lewis acid / hard Bronsted base, which means the interaction between copper catalyst (as soft Lewis acid) and thiophosphinoyl protecting group of ketimines (as soft Lewis base) is significant for this successful Mannich reaction.

 In 2017, a direct enantioselective Mannich reaction with an N-unprotected trifluoromethyl ketiminoester was proposed by Morimoto et al. (scheme 23) The unprotected N-H ketimines alleviate problems caused by E/Z isomerism in the asymmetric catalytic reactions, although they generally have lower stability.
 Morimoto et al. showed that the unprotected N-H ketimines are able to react with malonates, esters, oxindoles, and cyclic beta-keto-nitiles under different temperatures to give products whose diastereoselectivities can be controlled under asymmetric catalysis.

 In 2018, Zn-ProPhenol was used to catalyze asymmetric Mannich reaction of butenolides with perfluoroalkyl alkynyl ketimines, which is proposed by Trost et al. (scheme 24) Several features about this reaction were reported: